• Skip to primary navigation

 • Place the garlic clove, parmesan and tasty cheese into your Thermomix bowl and grate for 7 seconds Speed 9.
 Transfer to a separate bowl until needed.

-• Scrape down the sides of the bowl and the reserved garlic and grated cheeses.
+• Scrape down the sides of the bowl and the garlic and cheeses.

 • In this order, add the eggs, self raising flour, pinch of salt and pepper, onion flakes and 125g of water to your Thermomix bowl.
 (NOTE: you may not need all of the water depending on the moisture content/size of vegetables used)